What to expect when your credit card expires

 You can expect to have your new Capital One card around four weeks before your old one expires.
 If you haven’t gotten it by then, you can call 800-227-4825.

 Your replacement card should come with instructions about how to activate it.
-It usually involves calling your issuer or signing in to your account digitally.
+This usually involves calling your issuer or signing in to your account online or on an app.
 The activation process is the same at Capital One if you have to replace your card because it was lost, stolen or damaged.

 Have authorized users on your Capital One account?
 You’ll receive their replacement cards as well.
 And activating your card automatically activates theirs.